SAC Members

 Tina is committed to the translation of plant science into products and services of value to industry and to society at large.
 Tina is an Associate of the Royal Agricultural Society and was awarded an OBE in the 2018 New Year’s Honours List for services to Agricultural Sciences and Biotechnology.

-Dr Juan Juttner Senior Manager Genetic Technologies at Grains Research and Development Corporation
+Senior Manager Genetic Technologies at Grains Research and

 Dr Juttner was a Postdoctoral Fellow at the Australian Centre for Plant Functional Genomics at University of Adelaide before moving to the Grains Research Development Corporation (GRDC).
 He has held a number of Project and Senior Management positions at the GRDC.
 Dr Juttner is now Senior Manager, Genetic Technologies at the GRDC.
 Dr Juttner is an experienced Research Manager who develops sound Research and Development (R&D) strategies and delivers targeted solutions to industry requirements.
 He applies technical, commercial, financial and intellectual property due diligence knowledge to plan and procure optimal investments.